yardsale8/stat489_book/_sources/FunctionalListProcessing/MoreAboutPythonFunctions.txt

     apply_tax(4.99, 1.07)
     apply_tax(4.99, rate=1.07)

-Note that we can give an altercate value for the default value positionally (by adding a second parameter) or by explicitly assigning a value to the parameter (``rate=1.07``).
+Note that we can give an alternate value for the default value positionally (by adding a second parameter) or by explicitly assigning a value to the parameter (``rate=1.07``).